awxlong/awxlong.github.io/_posts/thoughts-deepmind-cell.md

 Prof. Xavier Trepat offers a very good [account](https://www.nature.com/articles/d41586-018-07246-8) on the complementarity of top-down and bottom-up processes.
 Consider the following thought experiment:  Top-down allows us to explain traffic jams, while bottom-up processes at most help us know how cars work.

 In biomedicine, however, if we want to validate scientific discovery, mechanistic insight is indispensable.
-In that regard, AI can't further scientific discovery, only aid.
+In that regard, deep learning can't further scientific discovery, only aid.

 It is still the human scientists deciding what sequence of genes to decode.